Glossary

 Prequalification

-The process of determining how much money a prospective homebuyer may borrow, prior to application for a loan.
+The process of estimating how much money a prospective homebuyer may be able to borrow.

 Primary mortgage market

-Includes banks, savings and loans, credit unions, and mortgage bankers who make mortgage loans directly to borrowers.
-These lenders sometimes sell their mortgages to lenders such as FNMA in the secondary mortgage market.
+Includes banks, credit unions, and other primary lenders who make mortgage loans directly to borrowers.

 Prime rate

-Lowest commercial interest rate charged by a bank on short-term loans to its most credit-worthy customers.
+Lowest interest rate charged by a financial institution to its most credit-worthy customers.

 Principal

-A financial statement showing revenue, expenses and profits over a period of time.
+A financial statement showing revenue, expenses, and other financial information over a period of time.

 Property tax

-A government tax based on the market value of a property.
+A government tax based on the value of a property.

 Purchase agreement

-A contract signed by buyer and seller stating the terms and conditions of a home sale.
+A contract signed by the buyer and the seller stating the terms and conditions of a home sale.

 Qualifying ratio